 - Easy to maintain and quieter one compared to the Roomba 960.

-In case you feel that both these models are not for you (OR) looking for the Budget-friendly Roomba, then check out here for the best Roomba models comparison.
+Looking for the budget-friendly Roomba, then check out here for the best Roomba models comparison.

 Conclusion (What to Buy): Roomba 960 vs Roomba 980

-Both the models 960 and 980 has more standard and advanced features than most other robot vacuums on the market.
+Both the models 960 and 980 has more standard and advanced features than any other robot vacuum on the market.

 For the most, we highly recommend getting Roomba 960.
-As it works nearly identical to the Roomba 980 and also saves your hard-earned money ($200), it is always the clever way getting Roomba 960.
-And especially if you are in the house with hardwood floors, Roomba 980’s carpet boost option and powerful motor (worth $200 more) are completely useless in terms of cleaning. (the ideal option for people with hardwood floors).
+As it works nearly identical to the Roomba 980 and also saves your hard-earned money ($200), it is always the clever way getting Roomba 960 on Amazon.

 And If you are mainly concerned cleaning carpet floors (or) in a home with a lot of rugs to be cleaned daily effectively and efficiently, then Roomba 980 is the recommended choice for you.